rtts/debian/README.md

 Here are the most important keyboard shortcuts you need to know:

-- `Windows - Shift - Enter` opens a new terminal
+- `Windows - Shift - Enter` opens a new terminal.
-- `Windows - [1-9]` switches to the virtual desktop 1-9
+- `Windows - [1-9]` switches to the virtual desktop 1 through 9.
 - `Windows - P` launches `dmenu`.
 Type the starting letters of a graphical program, such as `chromium` or `firefox` and press Enter to launch it.